somsubhra88/Obsidian-Vault/Office/Coupon Platform.md

 - Coupons Display Period(lifetime)
 - Coupons Impression, Click-through Rate and Conversion Rate

-_as per our latest discussion we believe we have the above data available in the GSP database_
+_as per our latest discussion, we believe we have the above data available in the GSP database_